NativeScript/docs/content/guide/testing.md

 ### Before You Begin

-Before writing and running unit tests, verify that you have completed the following steps.
+Before writing and running unit tests, the completion of the following steps must be verified.

 1. [Install and configure the NativeScript CLI on your system.](/setup/)
 1. If you don't have any projects, create a new project and navigate to the directory of the newly created directory.